 Fulfil the job role you're trying to reach

 Now consider where you're currently at.
 Are you fulfilling those requirements?
 Or do you need to step up?
-If you do need to push yourself a little harder, put yourself out of your comfort zone and volunteer for things you'd normally avoid... pitches, larger projects, tighter deadlines... whatever is is – go for it!
+If you do need to push yourself a little harder, put yourself out of your comfort zone, and volunteer for things you'd typically avoid – pitches, larger projects, tighter deadlines – whatever it is, go for it!
 Take on more responsibility too, and you'll soon be ploughing ahead.

 Prepare for your appraisals with style

-When you've tackled a difficult project or won a new client, make a note of it – so you don't forget to bring it up in your appraisal.
-This isn't the time to be shy or humble.
+When you've tackled a challenging project or won a new client, make a note of it – so you don't forget to bring it up in your appraisal.
+It isn't the time to be shy or humble.